Koverse/documentation/docs/source/usage/access_control.rst

 Masking Specific Data Set Attributes
 ------------------------------------

-Koverse allows data set owners to mask specific attributes so that their values are not visible in search results or downloads.
+Koverse allows data set owners to mask specific attributes so that their values are not visible in search results, transforms generated from the configured data set, or downloads.
 This enables organizations to protect sensitive values, such as personally identifiable information, in order to comply with privacy policies and regulations such as HIPAA and GDPR.

 To edit a data set's masking settings click on the Data tab on the left navigation menu and select the data set you want.
 Click on the Settings tab and then the Masking tab.
+Please note: all masked fields will be removed when using the data set for a transform unless the transform owner has permission to view those fields.
+This is true regardless of the masking type selected.

 .. image:: /_static/UsageGuide/masking.png